Óli Johannesen

 Óli Johannesen (born 6 May 1972) is a Faroese football player, currently playing for TB Tvøroyri.

 Club career

-He has played most of his career in the Faroe Islands with TB Tvøroyri, but also spent some seasons in the Danish league.
+For most of his career, he has played in the Faroe Islands with TB Tvøroyri, but has also spent some seasons in the Danish league.
 He has spent recent years in the Faroe Islands second division with TB.

 International career

 Johannesen made his debut for the Faroe Islands in an August 1992 friendly match against Israel.